 Views from interest rates managers: Expected yield reversion

-- The prospect of a global recession is the biggest concern among managers, to which they attach a 40% probability of materialising between 2023 and 2025.
+- The prospect of a global recession is the biggest concern among managers, to which they attach a 40% probability of materializing between 2023 and 2025.
 However, compared to the previous survey in Q4 2022, the perceived risk of stagflation over the next five years has declined.
-Survey participants expect the U.S. core personal consumption expenditure (PCE) measure of inflation to fall to 3% from 4% by year end, with a significant number seeing it drop below 3%; very few respondents expect it to be above 4% by year end.
+Survey participants expect the U.S. core personal consumption expenditure (PCE) measure of inflation to fall to 3% from 4% by year end, with a significant number seeing it drop below 3%.
+Very few respondents expect it to be above 4% by year end.